K1 tank: Electronics and sensors

 The systems were upgraded from 16-bit to 32-bit and were designed using upgraded computers including 32-bit digital ballistic calculators.

-The new gunner's sight KGPS consists of a stabilization device that allows better accuracy for aiming and shooting during maneuvers, a thermal imaging device and a daytime optical device for day and night observation and a laser rangefinder that measures the range of the captured target.
+The new gunner's sight KGPS consists of a stabilization device that allows better accuracy for aiming and shooting during maneuvers, a thermal imaging device and a daytime optical device for night and day observation and a laser rangefinder that measures the range of the captured target.
 The sharpness and magnification of the thermal imager and daytime optical system have been increased, making it possible to observe and identify the target from a greater distance.
 In particular, the screen display method of the thermal imager has been improved for enhanced night combat capability.
 The laser rangefinder uses an eye-safe Raman laser, which gives excellent distance measurement ability while providing crew safety during crew training.
 In addition, the sight has a recording feature for the gunner to check the location of the aiming point during actual shooting or non-shooting training, enhancing the training effect and verifying the results.
-The thermal imaging device can be operated independently for convenience, thus allowing the tank to shoot even if the thermal malfunctions.
+The thermal imaging device can be operated independently for convenience, thus allowing the tank to shoot even if the imager malfunctions.
 The daytime optical system image is displayed in natural color, making it convenient to observe.
 The power consumption is reduced by about 40% compared to the previous model, which increases operational time with the engine off to maximize stealth kill.
 It has a daytime magnification of 1 to 10 times and a far-infrared thermal magnification of 3 to 10 times.

 The new commander's sight KCPS (Korean Commander's Panoramic Sight) was developed in 1999 and has a thermal sight for night operation.
-However, both KGPS and KCPS heavily rely on foreign parts and were reported to have an average localization rate of 27.6% in the year 2004.
+However, both the KGPS and KCPS heavily rely on foreign parts and were reported to have an average localization rate of 27.6% in the year 2004.